szelingtan/tp/docs/DeveloperGuide.md

 1. Editing a patient's address
    1. Prerequisites: Have a list of at least 2 patients
    1. Test case: `edit 2 a/Kamihama City` <br>
-   Exoected: The address of the 2nd patient is successfully changed to "Kamihama City"
+   Expected: The address of the 2nd patient is successfully changed to "Kamihama City"

 ### Tagging and untagging a patient